VOA

 Testing

-for fast execution of unit and integration tests.
+We run nextest for fast execution of unit and integration tests.

-command creates a cobertura code coverage report and an HTML report.
+The just test-coverage command creates a cobertura code coverage report and an HTML report.

-Both are written to target/llvm-cov/
+Both are written to target/llvm-cov/, which utilizes the llvm-tools-preview component.

-additionally includes doc tests into the coverage report.
+The just test-coverage doc additionally includes doc tests into the coverage report.

 However, this is still an unstable nightly-only feature.

-recipe executes all tests that are made available by a _containerized-integration-test
+The just containerized-integration-tests recipe executes all tests that are made available by a _containerized-integration-test feature and are located in an integration test module named containerized.

-With the help of a custom target runner, these tests are executed in a containerized environment using podman
+With the help of a custom target runner, these tests are executed in a containerized environment using podman.

-shows output of the tests.
+The parameter --nocapture shows output of the tests.

 Passing test names as a parameter causes only that subset of tests to be run.